Rogers High School (Arkansas)

 Rogers High School is a public high school for students in grades nine through twelve located in Rogers, Arkansas.
-Rogers High School is managed by the Rogers School District and served by the main feeder schools of Elmwood Middle School and Kirksey Middle School.
+Rogers High School is managed by the Rogers Public Schools and served by the main feeder schools of Elmwood Middle School and Kirksey Middle School.

 History

 Established in 1922 to support the education of in Rogers and nearby communities.
 As of the 2008–09 school year, with the opening of Heritage High School on the site of the Old high school, Rogers High School houses 2,144 students in one building.
 With the recent increase in students, the Rogers New Tech High School has been opened as one of the high schools now in the Rogers School District.

 Curriculum

 The comprehensive curriculum at Rogers High School is accredited by AdvancED and the Arkansas Department of Education (ADE).
 Students may participate in regular and Advanced Placement (AP) coursework and exams prior to graduation.
 The Rogers Heritage High School provides approved curriculum approved by the Arkansas Department of Education.
 In 2012, Rogers High School was awarded the Silver Award from U.S. News & World Report Top 1,000 High Schools in America with a No. 4 ranking in Arkansas and No. 881 nationally.
 For 2010, Rogers was ranked No. 1148 in the Newsweek ranking of the top six percent of public high schools.